open-contracting-extensions/ocds_project_extension/README.md

       - Wherever possible, this identifier should be possible to cross-reference against formal budget documents.
     * - ``planning/budget/description``
       - A short free text description of the budget source.
 May be used to provide the title of the budget line, or the programme used to fund this project.
-      - This field may also be used to provide information about the nature of the budget allocation, e.g. conditional, confirmed; any official authorizations given to the allocation.
+      - This field may also be used to provide information about the nature of the budget allocation, e.g. conditional, confirmed, or any official authorizations given to the allocation.
     * - ``planning/budget/amount``
       - The value reserved in the budget for this contracting process.
 A negative value indicates anticipated income to the budget as a result of this contracting process, rather than expenditure.
 Where the budget is drawn from multiple sources, the budget breakdown extension can be used.
       - In addition to describing multi-source budgets, the budget breakdown extension can also be used to provide data to split the budget by years or other periods.
     * - ``planning/budget/project``
       - The name of the project that through which this contracting process is funded (if applicable).
 Some organizations maintain a registry of projects, and the data should use the name by which the project is known in that registry.
 No translation option is offered for this string, as translated values can be provided in third-party data, linked from the data source above.
-      - Detailed information about the project which funds this contracting process should be provided in the planning/project section.
+      - Detailed information about the project which funds this contracting process should be provided in the ``planning/project`` object.
     * - ``planning/budget/projectID``
       - An external identifier for the project that this contracting process forms part of, or is funded via (if applicable).
 Some organizations maintain a registry of projects, and the data should use the identifier from the relevant registry of projects.
       - This field is required for legacy compatibility with OCDS core.
     * - ``planning/budget/uri``
       - A URI pointing directly to a machine-readable record about the budget line-item or line-items that fund this contracting process.
 Information may be provided in a range of formats, including using IATI, the Open Fiscal Data Standard or any other standard which provides structured data on budget sources.
 Human readable documents can be included using the planning.documents block.
-      - Where possible this URI should return machine *and* human-readable representations of budget data.
+      - Where possible, this URI should return machine *and* human-readable representations of budget data.
 ```

 ## Changelog